-This study was carried out in Kibale Forest National Park, Western Uganda, based at the Makarere University Biological Field Station (0033’39’’N 33021’25’’E).
-Annual temperature is fairly constant, with an elevational range of 1100-1600m and rainfall of ~1550 mm, occurring mostly in two rainy seasons, August – December and March – May (Nummelin and Hanski 1989; Nummelin 1990).
-The dung beetles of Kibale were studied by who described a rich community in terms of numbers and functional types but with lower species richness than found in other African tropical forests.
+Our study was conducted in Kibale Forest National Park in western Uganda, based at Makarere University Biological Field Station (0°33’39’’N 33°21’25’’E) during August 2015.
+Annual temperature there is fairly constant with a typical daily maximum of 27°C and minimum of 15°C at an elevation of 1400 m.
+The annual rainfall of ~1550 mm is bimodal with rainy seasons in March–May and August – December and the vegetation is mostly closed-canopy moist evergreen forest.
+The dung beetles of Kibale are well represented across functional groups but with apparently lower species richness than in some other African tropical forests (Nummelin and Hanski 1989).

-African Elephant, Loxodonta africana Blumenbach, dung was used for all samples as it is a food source for most species, and can attract huge numbers of beetles (Hanski and Cambefort 1991).
-Dung was collected in the afternoon when dung beetle activity is lowest (Krell-Westerwalbesloh et al. 2004) and used in treatments the next morning.
-Since fresh dung is preferred by dung beetles (Krell et al. 2003), dung was no more than 24hours old when collected.
-Stored dung was sealed to prevent loss of moisture and to exclude beetles.
-This meant it was generally free of beetles before being applied.
-The amount of dung collected per day was a limiting factor in this study, so the number of samples set out per day varied.
+Elephants in Kibale Forest occur in small and highly mobile herds consisting of savanna elephants, Loxodonta africana, and hybrids of savanna and forest elephants, Loxodonta cyclotis.
+Elephant dung was used as the resource for our experiments because it is well known to attract dung beetles of all types (Hanski and Cambefort 1991).
+Fresh dung is preferred (Krell-Westerwalbesloh et al. 2004) and so we collected that (warm, with a still-moist mucus layer) in the late afternoon when dung beetle activity is lowest, stored it in sealed plastic bags overnight, and used it in our experiments the next morning.
+Depending on elephant movements the local availability of fresh dung varied and so we had to adjust the number of experimental piles set out each day.

-To study inter-guild competition 2L of elephant dung was used per sample to create artificial habitat patches for dung beetle communities.
-2L approximates the volume of dung naturally deposited at one time by elephants (personal observation).
-Dung was measured volumetrically because it is easier to measure in the field and less affected by moisture than mass (Giller and Doube 1989).
-Dung piles were placed on cleared flat ground, away from paths to minimise disturbance and variation between samples (da Silva and Hernández 2014).
-Percentage canopy cover was recorded above every dung pile to account for the amount of direct sunlight the pile was exposed to.
-This affects the warmth and drying rate of the dung which can affect dung beetle communities (Davis et al. 2001; Krell et al. 2003)Dung piles were subject to one of three treatments: 1) a control where a pile of dung was left with no further manipulation; 2) a ‘plate’ treatment to prevent removal of dung by tunnellers by placing dung on top of a plastic plate (40cmØ); and 3) a ‘fence’ treatment to stop rollers from rolling dung away, by erecting a 30 cm high fence around the dung pile (60cmØ).
-These treatments allow all dung beetles access to the dung pile (Slade et al. 2007) but prevent its removal by a certain guild, thereby rendering it competitively redundant, and permitting measurement of the volume of dung removed in each guild’s absence.
+Our experimental array consisted of 17 replicate sites located off alternating sides of forest trails, with 50-100 m between sites (Fig. 1).
+At each site we had three dung piles, each of 2 L in volume, placed ~5 m from one another.
+Dung was measured volumetrically for ease of measurement in the field; dung volume is less affected by moisture content than mass (Giller and Doube 1989) and 2 L was the typical volume of elephant dung piles we encountered in the field.
+Our experimental dung piles were placed on cleared flat ground, away from trails to minimise disturbance and variation between samples (da Silva and Hernández 2014).
+Percentage canopy cover was recorded above every dung pile to account for variation in direct sunlight, which could affect the temperature and drying rate of the dung and therefore its attractiveness to dung beetles (Davis et al. 2001; Krell et al. 2003).
+At each site one dung pile was allocated to each of three treatments: a control being a dung pile placed directly on the soil with no further manipulation; a ‘plate’ treatment that blocked removal of dung by tunnelers with a plastic plate (40 cm diameter) placed between the dung and the soil; a ‘fence’ treatment that blocked removal of dung by rollers with a plastic mesh fence (30 cm high) erected around the dung pile (60 cm diameter).
+These treatments allowed all dung beetles access to the dung pile but prevented dung removal by a blocked group, thereby permitting measurement of the volume removed by the unblocked group.
+The design was essentially that of a differential exclosure experiment in that we differentially excluded the effects of tunnelers and rollers but we did not exclude the beetles themselves.

-One dung pile of each treatment was replicated at each site.
-Dung piles at each site were placed within 5m of each other.
-Percentage canopy cover was recorded above every dung pile to account for the amount of direct sunlight the pile was exposed to.
-This affects the warmth and drying rate of the dung which can affect dung beetle communities (Davis et al. 2001; Krell et al. 2003).
-Sites were located along small forest paths with 50-100m between sites, layout shown in Figure 2.
-In total there were 17 sites used in this study labelled A1-H1 and A2-I2.
-Sites were reused but the placement of dung within the site differed each time.
+Note: the figure looks good but needs to be placed at the back of the document, not embedded in the text.
+Any chance of enlarging the photos a bit?
+Also, label each site in the figure so the text and table relate to it.